yogeshwar-2004y/d2RO_trail/PLAN_DOCUMENT_ASSIGNMENT_NOTIFICATIONS.md

   - Which reviewer added the comment
   - A request to review and address the feedback

+#### 4. When a Designer Accepts a Comment (POST `/api/comments/<id>/accept`)
+- A designer or design head accepts a reviewer's comment
+- The system logs the activity
+- The **reviewer** receives a notification with:
+  - Activity: "Your Comment Was Accepted"
+  - Notification type: `comment_accepted`
+  - Details about which document, LRU, and project
+  - Who accepted the comment (designer name)
+  - The justification provided

+#### 5. When a Designer Rejects a Comment (POST `/api/comments/<id>/reject`)
+- A designer or design head rejects a reviewer's comment
+- The system logs the activity
+- The **reviewer** receives a notification with:
+  - Activity: "Your Comment Was Rejected"
+  - Notification type: `comment_rejected`
+  - Details about which document, LRU, and project
+  - Who rejected the comment (designer name)
+  - The justification provided

 ### Notification Content
 The notification includes:
 - **Project**: The project name